Customer Focus Helps Drive Team Performance

 Strong alignment with customers helps teams achieve long-term outperformance.
 Find out how your team ranks on alignment and the other four attributes of resilience when you sign up for a free demo of RallyBright’s Resilient Teams™ assessment.

-Chris Heuer is the interim Head of Client Services for RallyBright.
-He is an Ecosystem Architect who brings both a humanist and a systems view to organizational design and development.
+Chris Heuer is an Ecosystem Architect who brings both a humanist and a systems view to organizational design and development.
 As an Anchor Mentor in Google’s Launchpad Accelerator, he coaches leaders from global startups, bringing a holistic perspective to their business strategy, purpose to their employees and a mindful approach to stakeholder relationship management.